tikv/pd/docs/development.md

 We use [Swagger 2.0](https://swagger.io/specification/v2/) to automatically generate RESTful API documentation.
 When a PR involves API changes, you need to update the Go annotations, and the specific format can refer to [Declarative Comments Format](https://github.com/swaggo/swag#declarative-comments-format).

-Consider that raml2html depends on various npm packages and can only be run under a specific version of node.
-It is recommended to use docker to simplify the compilation of raml.
-You can update html file with [scripts/build-api.sh](../scripts/build-api.sh)

 ## Error responses

 Error responses from the server are switching to using [errcode codes](https://github.com/pingcap/errcode).